Evvy/Unity-Tutorials/README.md

 Say we are running a game at ```60 FPS (Frames Per Second)```.
 This means that 60 frames are rendered per second.
 If we have a set speed at ```3.0f```, this will get called 60 times a second, resulting in a movement of ```180 UPS (Units Per Seconds)```.
+The UPS will therefor also change along with varying FPS.
 What we wish for as a result, is a movement of ```3 UPS (Units Per Second)```.
 In order to achieve this we use ```Time.deltaTime```.
 We can easily show how this is possible using the mathematical calculation below.